|

 Quote

-Your Heritage is NOT your Destiny.
+ATTITUDE Your Heritage is NOT your Destiny.
 Unknown

 Creativity represents a miraculous coming together of the uninhibited energy of the child with its apparent opposite and enemy - the sense of order imposed on the disciplined adult intelligence.
 Norman Podhoretz